I Beat Pete: Grape Olympics

-I headed out to the Grape Capital of Texas, Brownfield for our annual grape Olympics challenge this week.
+This week I headed out to Brownfield in Terry County, the Grape Capital of Texas.

-Brownfield is holding their 4th annual Vineyard Festival with a food and wine event Friday night, followed by a tour of some of their vineyards and a dinner Saturday night.
-Tickets are available at brownfieldchamber.com
+We had 3 events to compete in...grape stomping, a grape toss on a board that was made to look like me and shooting grapes off straws with a BB gun.

-For the third year in a row, one of the events was the grape stomp.
-For the third year, I teamed with Royce Price.
-This guy belongs in the I Beat Pete hall of fame.
-He's competed in over 50 challenges and this was his last as he's joining our Raycom station KWES-TV in Midland.
-I'll really miss him.
-A great teammate who made me elevate my game every time.
-Thanks Royce.
+Saturday is A Taste of Terry County Vineyard Festival as you can tour some of the 60 vineyards in the County.
+Then there is a food and wine event that evening.

 If you have a challenge, email me at ibeatpete@kcbd.com